krlz-dev/order-management-system/README.md

 ## 🎯 Key Design Decisions

-1. **Hexagonal Architecture**: Ensures clean separation of concerns and testability
+1. **Hexagonal Architecture (Backend Only)**: Clean separation of concerns and testability in the Java backend
+2. **Traditional React Architecture (Frontend)**: Component-based architecture with Zustand for state management
-2. **Zustand over Redux**: Simpler state management with less boilerplate
+3. **Zustand over Redux**: Simpler state management with less boilerplate for frontend
-3. **Java 21**: Modern Java features like pattern matching and virtual threads
+4. **Java 21**: Modern Java features like pattern matching and virtual threads
-4. **In-Memory Database**: H2 for quick setup and development
+5. **In-Memory Database**: H2 for quick setup and development
-5. **TypeScript**: Type safety across frontend and shared types
+6. **TypeScript**: Type safety across frontend and shared types
-6. **Server-Side Calculation**: Total prices calculated on backend for security
+7. **Server-Side Calculation**: Total prices calculated on backend for security
-7. **UUID Identifiers**: Better for distributed systems and security
+8. **UUID Identifiers**: Better for distributed systems and security

 ## 🚀 Deployment Considerations